getndazn/kopytko-packager/README.md

 - import internal and external brightscript dependencies
 - pack & zip the files
 - deploy a package to the Roku device
+- rekey the Roku device with given signed package
+- generate a package that is ready to upload to the Roku channel
 - prepare and build an app for the Visual Studio Code [extension](https://github.com/RokuCommunity/vscode-brightscript-language)

 ## Listing